 The party atmosphere continued into the night.
 Surrounded by a tight circle of their guests, a close friend sang beautifully as they shared their first dance together as husband + wife.
 The Dominos then took to the stage and projected the party into a whole new dimension by playing their own renditions of Will Smith’s ‘Miami’ and The Lion King’s ‘I Just Can’t Wait To Be King’.
 Watching 100 grown adults scream at the top of their voices to a Disney song is something you can’t forget.

-This story is featured in Love My Dress, a beautiful UK wedding blog focusing on glamourous and gorgeous weddings.
+Their Morden Hall wedding story is featured in Love My Dress, a beautiful UK wedding blog focusing on glamorous and gorgeous weddings.